darlisonosorio/tvapp/README.md

-# tvapp
+# TVApp
-TVApp React Native
+React Native Project App that lists and details of series and actors.